melvanderwal/HA-Amber-Electric-Usage-Charts/README.md

     * The Riemann Sum sensors won't start logging data until non-zero data is coming from your template sensors.
 Give it some time.
   * Utility Meter sensors.
     * These are derived from the Riemann Sum sensors, so they won't exist until you have restarted Home Assistant and the Riemann Sum sensors have data.
-* Add chart cards to a dashboard.
+* Add chart cards to a dashboard by adding a manual card and pasting the yaml into it.
   * The provided charts are only intended as examples - build your own to suit your needs.
   * They are provided as a single vertical stack card that you can add to a dashboard.
 * Over a few days, note the difference between what your inverter has reported in kW to what is reported in Amber's app.